interNFT/nft-rfc/nft_rfc_009.md

 ## Linked Resources

-The linkedResource property rovides a privacy-enabled way to attach digital resources to an on-chain asset.
-An optional property with one or more array of one or more resource descriptors, it provides the metadata required for accessing and using that resource, e.g., type of resource, a proof to verify the resource, and a service endpoint for requesting that resource.
+The `linkedResource` property provides a privacy-enabled way to attach digital resources to an on-chain asset.
+This is an optional property which may contain one or more resource descriptors in array.
+This property provides the metadata required for accessing and using the specified resource, such as: the type of resource, a proof to verify the resource, and a service endpoint for requesting and retrieving the resource.

 Resources may be provided in-line or by secure reference.
-Inline resources allow appropriate use cases to directly include the resource itself in the IID Document.
+Inline resources are appropriate only for use cases that need to directly include the resource in the IID Document.
 In many cases, this is a privacy problem.
-However, for some use cases, resources must be specified for on-chain execution, justifying the added bytes and potential disclosure risk.
+However, for some use cases, resources must be specified for on-chain execution, which justifies the added bytes and potential disclosure risk.
-The resource descriptor provides for a flexible representation of various mime types, compression, and encoding, as befitting the use.
+The resource descriptor provides for a flexible representation of various mime types, compression, and encoding, as required for the use.

 This approach allows token owners to manage privacy in three key ways:

-1. Avoids posting potentially sensitive information on-chain and hence, in an unavoidably public and irrevocable manner.
+1. Avoids posting potentially sensitive information on-chain in an unavoidably public and irrevocable manner.

-2. Provides for a service endpoint that can apply appropriate privacy and security checks before revealing information.
+2. Provides a service endpoint that can apply appropriate privacy and security checks before revealing information.

-3. The hashgraph resource descriptor type obscures not only the content of the linked resource, but also the quantity.
+3. The hashgraph resource descriptor type obscures not only the content of the linked resource, but also the quantity of resource objects.

-Resources may be secured by specifying a proofType of hash or hashgraph.
+Resources may be secured by specifying a `proofType` of hash or hashgraph.
 A hashgraph uses a merkle tree of hashes for external content associated with this asset.
-A resource descriptor of this type obscures both the type and the number of such resources, while allowing each such resource to be verifiably associated.
+A resource descriptor of this type obscures both the type and the number of such resources, while allowing each such resource to be verifiably linked to the asset.
 It also provides for privacy-respecting verification of complete disclosure.
-Anyone who needs to prove they have all of the linked resources can compare their own hash graph of resources with that stored in the IID Document.
-Note that this anti-censorship technique requires a verifier to discover the type and nature of those resources on their own.
+Anyone who needs to prove they have all of the linked resources can compare their own hash graph of resources with the value stored in the IID Document.
+Note this anti-censorship technique requires a verifier to discover the type and nature of those resources on their own.

-Proposed properties for resource descriptors in the LinkedResource
+Proposed properties for resource descriptors in the `LinkedResource`
 property:
 ```javascript
 {